 Parents don’t mind booking through a stay-to-play system when it feels fair, flexible, and thoughtfully planned.
 The frustration comes when hotel options are limited, cancellation terms are rigid, or prices seem inflated.
 Or, the policies aren’t clearly explained, or rate discounts aren’t upfront and visible.

-As an event operator, you have more control than you think.
+As a sports event organizer or event operator, you have more control than you think.
 By negotiating parent-friendly booking policies like reasonable rates, flexible terms, and clear communication, you can turn one of the most criticized parts of tournament travel into a genuine advantage.

 When families feel taken care of, they’re more likely to return, spread the word, and stay loyal to your event.
 And when your hotel partnerships are built around service instead of obligation, everyone wins.